pietervdvn/MapComplete/Docs/SpecialRenderings.md

 1. The dataset to import has a suitable license
 2. The community has been informed of the import
-3. The theme will filter out duplicate nodes4.
-All other requirements of the [import guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) have been followed
+3. All other requirements of the [import guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) have been followed

+There are also some technicalities in your theme to keep in mind:

+1. The new point will be added and will flow through the program as any other new point as if it came from OSM.
+    This means that there should be a layer which will match the new tags and which will display it.
+2. The original point from your geojson layer will gain the tag '_imported=yes'.
+    This should be used to change the appearance or even to hide it (eg by changing the icon size to zero)
+3. There should be a way for the theme to detect previously imported points, even after reloading.
+    A reference number to the original dataset is an excellen way to do this

 name | default | description
 ------ | --------- | -------------
 tags | undefined | Tags to copy-specification.
-This contains one or more pairs (seperated by a `;`), e.g. `amenity=fast_food; addr:housenumber={number}`.
+This contains one or more pairs (seperated by a `;`), e.g. `amenity=fast_food; addr:housenumber=$number`.
 This new point will then have the tags `amenity=fast_food` and `addr:housenumber` with the value that was saved in `number` in the original feature.
-(Hint: prepare these values, e.g. with calculatedTags) text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button
+(Hint: prepare these values, e.g. with calculatedTags) text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button minzoom | 18 | How far the contributor must zoom in before being able to import the point

 #### Example usage

- `{import_button(,Import this data into OpenStreetMap,./assets/svg/addSmall.svg)}`

-Generated from UI/SpecialVisualisations.ts
+ `{import_button(,Import this data into OpenStreetMap,./assets/svg/addSmall.svg,18)}` Generated from UI/SpecialVisualisations.ts